nosmokingbandit/watcher/README.md

 `$ watcher.py --log path/to/logs/`

+#### Docker
+A [Docker container](https://hub.docker.com/r/williambroown/watcherdocker/) has been created and maintained by Williambroown.

 ## Post-Processing

 Watcher supports post-processing for Sabnzb and NZBGet.
 To enable, copy the appropriate script from `watcher/post scripts` to your downloader's scripts directory.